-The white grape variety comes from the island Sicily ( Italy ).
+The white grape comes from the island Sicily ( Italy ).
 Synonyms are Caricante, Caricanti, Carriccanti, Catanese Bianco, Catarratto alla Porta Bianca di Sicilia, Catarratto Amantidatu, Catarratto Mantellato, Catarrattu Scalugnatu, Catarrattu Scarugnatu, Iuvino, Nerello Cappuccio Faux and Nocera Bianca.
-It may, despite seemingly suggestive synonyms or morphological Similarities not with the variety Catarratto Bianco be confused.
-It is not a color mutation the red variety Nocera (with the synonym Carricante Nero).
-According to done in 2010 DNA analysis it comes from a presumably natural crossing between Montonico Pinto x Scacco, She is a parent of the species Notary Domenico,
+Despite apparently suggesting synonyms or morphological No similarities to the variety Catarratto Bianco be confused.
+It is not a color mutation of the red variety Nocera (with the synonym Carricante Nero).
+According to in 2010 DNA analysis it comes from a presumably natural cross between Montonico Pinto x Scacco, She is a parent of the variety Notary Domenico,

-The late-ripening, high-yielding vine yields straw-colored, fresh white wines with varied aromas of oranges, grapefruit and anise, The name refers to the abundance of the variety (caricare = loaded, loaded).
-The variety is cultivated in the east of the island mainly in the province of Catania.
+The late ripening, high-yielding vine produces straw-colored, fresh white wines with diverse aromas of oranges, grapefruit and anise, The name refers to the variety's profitability (caricare = loading, loading).
+The variety is grown in the east of the island mainly in the province of Catania.
 There she is among other things in the DOC wines Etna and Sicilia authorized.
-The acreage in 2010 was 205 hectares with decreasing trend; Ten years earlier, it was 252 hectares (Kym Anderson ).
+The acreage in 2010 was 205 hectares with a downward trend; ten years earlier it was 252 hectares (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012